PaulKinlan/paul.kinlan.me/content/2024-09-11-the-disposable-web.md

-pps - I know there\'s a lot of preamble, but that history of Paul has been on my mind for a while and I wanted to get it out.
+ps - I know there\'s a lot of preamble, but that history of Paul has been on my mind for a while and I wanted to get it out.